cloudflare/workers-chat-demo/README.md

 ## Deploy it yourself

-If you are in the Durable Objects beta, you can deploy the app by running:
+If you are in the Durable Objects beta, you can deploy this demo using [Wrangler](https://developers.cloudflare.com/workers/cli-wrangler), the official Workers CLI.
+At the time of writing, Durable Object support in Wrangler is not yet available in a full release build, so you need to install a release candidate instead.
+See the [release notes](https://github.com/cloudflare/wrangler/releases/tag/v1.15.0-custom-builds-rc.1) for installation instructions and more information.

-    ./publish.sh
+After installing it, run `wrangler login` to [connect it to your Cloudflare account](https://developers.cloudflare.com/workers/cli-wrangler/authentication).

+Once you have Wrangler installed and authenticated, you can deploy the app for the first time by adding your Cloudflare account ID (which can be viewed by running `wrangler whoami`) to the wrangler.toml file and then running:

+    wrangler publish --new-class ChatRoom --new-class RateLimiter

+If you get an error about the `--new-class` flag not being recognized, you need to update your version of Wrangler.

-This script will prompt you for necessary credentials and deploy the app to your account under the name `edge-chat-demo`.
+This command will deploy the app to your account under the name `edge-chat-demo`.
+The `--new-class` flags tell Cloudflare that you want the `ChatRoom` and `RateLimiter` classes to be callable as Durable Objects.
+The flags should be omitted on subsequent uploads of the same Worker because at that point the classes are already configured as Durable Objects.

 ## What are the dependencies?

 This demo code does not have any dependencies, aside from Cloudflare Workers (for the server side, `chat.mjs`) and a modern web browser (for the client side, `chat.html`).

-The upload script, `publish.sh`, needs `bash`, `curl`, and `jq`.
-That script will go away as soon as we add Durable Objects support to [Wrangler](https://github.com/cloudflare/wrangler), the official Workers CLI.
+Deploying the code requires Wrangler.